Brooklyn Bicycle Accident Attorney

 Riding a bicycle is a convenient, eco-friendly way to get around Brooklyn, especially during peak rush hours when a bike gives you a healthy alternative to sitting in a traffic jam.
 Bikes have professional applications in congested Brooklyn traffic, with delivery people and messengers for DoorDash, GrubHub, and local businesses who can get to their destinations far quicker than cars.
 Biking also offers a great way for riders of all ages to exercise and enjoy the outdoors.

 Bike riding comes with risk, however, and if a Brooklyn bicycle accident caused by a careless or reckless driver, or by some other dangerous, preventable circumstance, injured you or a loved one, you may have substantial legal rights to seek compensation in New York civil court.

-The experienced Brooklyn personal injury attorneys at Jacoby & Meyers, LLP are here to help you get the compensation you deserve.
+The experienced Brooklyn Bicycle Accident attorneys at Jacoby & Meyers, LLP are here to help you get the compensation you deserve.
 Contact us today at (877) 565-2993 for a free case evaluation to discuss the circumstances of your bicycle accident, your injuries, and the impact they have had on your life.

 Jacoby & Meyers, LLP’s Results in Bicycle Accident Cases